TheMeteoRain/quality-of-exile/README.md

 That said, use at your own risk!
 The tool is designed to reduce strain on your hands, allowing you to play comfortably for longer periods, whether in a single session or over time.

+## Supported Games

+- Path of Exile 1
+- Path of Exile 2
+- Last Epoch

 ## Requirements

 - Windows 11 PC